· SOUTHEAST ASIA · THAILAND ·

 Phuket is the largest island in Thailand and a mega-tourism hub – more than 14 million people a year routinely vacationed here, pre covid.

-If you opt to check out Phuket for a few days, we really liked Naiyang beach.
+If you opt to check out Phuket for a few days, we really liked Naiyang Beach.
 It’s low key, pretty and also conveniently near the airport.
-Other quieter beaches we enjoyed in Phuket include Nai Thon Beach, Ao Sane Beach, Bangtao Beach and Kamala Beach.
+Other quieter beaches we enjoyed in Phuket include Nai Thon Beach, Nai Harn Beach (great parking), Yanui Beach, and Bang Tao Beach.

-For those looking for a party and a beach, consider spending some time around Patong, or, to a lesser extent, Kata or Karon beaches for some lively fun for families.
+For those looking for a party and a beach, consider spending some time around Patong, or, to a lesser extent, Kata or Karon beaches for some lively fun for families (but also some obnoxious sex tourism and motorbike bros).

 One Chun Cafe & Restaurant | a popular, well known place set in a colonial building with rather quirky decor.
 Specialises in specific dishes such as crab curry.
 We visited with friends and really enjoyed it.